-THEA 132 or instructor approval.
+Grade of C or better in THEA 132 or instructor approval.

-THEA 131 or THEA 132 DA
+THEA 131 and THEA 132

 - Demonstrate correct usage of rapier and rapier and dagger stage combat terminology and core concepts. - Execute rapier and rapier and dagger techniques for the stage. - Perform choreographed theatrical sword fights.